High Porosity Hair: Characteristics and Care Tips

 What does high porosity hair look like?

-If you looked under a microscope, you would see the hair cuticle, which is the hair's outermost layer that protects the hair shaft.
 In high porosity hair, the cuticle appears open and spread apart, versus in low porosity hair where the cuticle looks closed and tight together.

 To the naked eye, this translates into hair that looks super dry and dehydrated, frizzy, dull, lacking shine, gets tangled and breaks easily.